 Cases filed under the simplified form (and other straightforward cases) may be cleared by the PCA before the Phase I deadline expires.
 Although the PCA does not commit to specific reduced timeframes, cases decided under the simplified procedure have often been decided in about 20 working days.
-Pre-notification discussions with the PCA can reduce the need for information requests which, as noted in 3.8 Review Process, above, stop the clock and may cause severe delays.

-4. Substance of the Review
+▼ 4.
+Substance of the Review

-4.1 Substantive Test
+▼ 4.1 Substantive Test